am8265/GATK_gCNV_pipeline/README.md

 - uses GATK GermlineCNVCaller.
 - input: paths to counts (on the order of megabytes)
 - way to run in different chunks.
 AYAN to post the scatter file list example. in this case, 1 - 24 means parallelizing by chromosome.
+- TODO: we think ploidy-calls is the directory holding the output from step 3 but ploidy-calls is not mentioned in step 3.
+Ayan will clarify.
+- training gCNV.
+This outputs multiple metrics and model

 ### 6. PostprocessGermlineCNVCalls